elkayem/usbMIDI2CV_MC/README.md

 If using 1% metal film resistors, the MIDI2CV is likely to be in tune for the entire 7.25 octave (88 key) range.
 The DAC output range is 4.096 V, which is amplified by 7.25/4.096 = 1.7700.
 This is accomplished with the combination of 3K, 4.7K, and 10K resistors in the op-amp circuit.
 (Note 3.01K is also common, and can be used.)

- Inside the firmware, a scale factor (4095 counts / 87 semitones) = 47.069 counts (mV) is is used to scale the MIDI note number to an equivalent number of counts for the DAC.
-This is defined at the #define NOTE_SF_CHx statements, where x = 0 to 2.
-If the MIDI2CV output scale factor isn't exactly 1V/octave, this number can be modified (per channel) to calibrate the output.
-Mine was fairly close for all three channels, and required no adjustment.
+If the MIDI2CV output scale factor isn't exactly 1V/octave, the scale factor can be adjusted by +/-10% using the user interface.
+Mine was fairly close for all three channels, and required adjustment of only a few tenths of a percent.